movie

 Some operations normally use "human" intelligence, for example when allocating a customer receipt.
 Through various options, you can have the import program allocate if they match the amount, allocate against the oldest regardless, post as a payment on account and so on, the program can do quiet well most of the time.

-Developers should note that some transactions such as Sales Payment and Purchase Receipt (which were introduced in L50 2007) are not valid for older version, it is wise therefore to avoid these transactions in order to maintain compatibility with older versions of Line 50.
+Developers should note that some transactions such as Sales Payment and Purchase Receipt (which were introduced in L50 2007) are not valid for older version, it is wise therefore to avoid these transactions in order to maintain compatibility with older versions of Sage 50.